Warrant Officer Prerequisites and Duty Description

 1. Timelines:

 a.
-Active Duty: Reference the current United States Army Warrant Officer Selection Boards (WOSB) MILPER for exact board schedule and mandatory packet due dates for MOS 270A.
+Active Duty: The FY26 WOSB for 270A concluded.
+When published by USAREC, the FY27 Warrant Officer Selection Boards (WOSB) MILPER will detail the board schedule and mandatory packet due dates for MOS 270A.

 (1).
 Active Duty (AD) applicants are boarded once annually, typically in the first quarter of the fiscal year (FY).
 Selected candidates must be ready to attend Warrant Officer Candidate School (WOCS) in the second quarter of the FY.
 After being appointed to WO1, most will move to a new station in the third quarter and attend the Warrant Officer Basic Course (WOBC) in the fourth quarter.

 (2).
-Example: If you are selected in Q1 (October to December), you will attend WOCS in Q2 (January to March), move to a new station in Q3 (April to June), and attend WOBC in Q4 (July to September).
+Example: If selected in Q1 (October to December), candidates will attend WOCS in Q2 (January to March), move to a new station in Q3 (April to June), and attend WOBC in Q4 (July to September).

 b.
 Army National Guard: Applicants may apply at any time as permitted by their State and Warrant Officer Strength Managers (WOSM), which can be found at: ARNG WO Recruiting.
 Please refer to the ARNG Predetermination Checklist for detailed requirements.